phonghuule/aws-app-runner/README.md

 docker tag hello-app-runner:demo $ECR_REPOSITORY_URI:demo
 docker push $ECR_REPOSITORY_URI:demo
 ```
-Our service will now tranition into Operation in progress while the deployment occurs, once it is finished, the status will transtion to Running.
+Our service will now transition into Operation in progress while the deployment occurs, once it is finished, the status will transtion to Running.

 ![transition](./images/transition.png)